Nicole C. Rust

 Rust was the recipient of the 2021 Troland Research Award from the National Academy of Sciences for her fundamental contributions to understanding how the cortex makes use of complex visual information to guide intelligent behavior.
-She was named a McKnight Foundation Scholar (2013), received an NSF CAREER Award (2013) and was named an Alfred P. Sloan Research Fellow (2010).
+She was named a Simons Pivot Fellow in 2025, a McKnight Foundation Scholar (2013), received an NSF CAREER Award (2013) and was named an Alfred P. Sloan Research Fellow (2010).

 Education and early career

 Rust received her bachelor's degree in from the University of Idaho in 1997.
 She then went on to receive her PhD in Neuroscience from New York University in 2004 under the mentorship of J. Anthony Movshon, and Eero Simoncelli.
 There, her work focused on how the primate brain processes information about visual motion, including in the primary visual cortex and area MT.

 Career and research

 Rust completed postdoctoral research at the Massachusetts Institute of Technology between 2004 and 2006.
 There she worked under the mentorship of James DiCarlo, studying how the brain identifies the objects that are present in a visual scene.

 Rust joined the faculty in the Department of Psychology at the University of Pennsylvania in 2009.
 Her lab has focused on understanding how the brain uses visual information to solve different tasks, including finding sought objects and remembering the images that have been encountered.

 Rust's group also creates machine learning algorithms that mimic neural circuits of memory.